 - Breathing support, including a tube through the mouth and into the lungs and connected to a breathing machine (ventilator)

 This type of overdose tends to be mild.
 However, if the person swallowed enough of the product, serious complications (such as liver damage) can occur.
 This is from the acetaminophen in the product.
 How well a person does depends on how much was taken and how soon they receive treatment.
-Death can occur.
+Serious heart rhythm disturbances and death can occur.

 Aronson JK.
 Ephedra, ephedrine, and pseudoephedrine.
 In: Aronson JK, ed.
 Meyler's Side Effects of Drugs.
 16th ed.
 Waltham, MA: Elsevier; 2016:65-75.